ndwarshuis/CinnXP/README.md

 ##Obtaining Ruby and Gems
 Ruby must be installed via distro repositories
 * Mint: default package should work (depreciation warning can be ignored)
-* Arch: `sudo pacman -S ruby`
+* Arch et al: `sudo pacman -S ruby`

 Install gems before running `compile-theme`
-* Mint 17.x: Run `sudo apt-get install bundler`.
+* Mint: Run `sudo apt-get install bundler`.
 Manually run `bundle install` in theme root directory
-* Arch Linux: Run `sudo pacman -S ruby-bundler`.
+* Arch et al: Run `sudo pacman -S ruby-bundler`.
 The `ruby-sass` package is an AUR package

 > The script is currently set up to automatically install the needed gems but only if `compile-theme` is run with root access.
 This is probably a bad idea and ruby will throw lots of warnings...but it will work if you don't feel like installing the gems beforehand.